Lecture Overview

 3. Community-based Education

-The Matsuo-Iwasawa Laboratory offers courses on a variety of topics, including AI and data science fundamentals, deep learning, large-scale language models (LLM), deep generative models, world models, and AI management.
+The Matsuo-Iwasawa Laboratory offers courses on a variety of topics, including AI and data science fundamentals, deep learning, large-scale language models (LLMs), deep generative models, world models, and AI management.
 Students can participate in courses that match their target audience, course objectives, future goals, interests, and skill level.

 List of Courses